deborah-adeyemo/FRESH-CART-ECOMMERCE-ANALYSIS-REPORT/README.md

 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:

-* Assumption 1 Missing data for specific campaigns was estimated based on historical trends.
+**Assumption 1:** Missing data for specific campaigns was estimated based on historical trends.

-* Assumption 1 Refunds and returns were not accounted for in the conversion value calculations due to data limitations.
+**Assumption 1:** Refunds and returns were not accounted for in the conversion value calculations due to data limitations.

-* Assumption 1 Campaign effectiveness was primarily measured based on ROAS, but factors like customer lifetime value were not included.
+**Assumption 1:** Campaign effectiveness was primarily measured based on ROAS, but factors like customer lifetime value were not included.